 |

-...here, at least, is documentary proof that Plimpton did have to adjust the product to take account of material shortages. |
+…here, at least, is unambiguous, documentary evidence that Plimpton adjusted their product offering to take account of material shortages. |

-This label was stuck over page 3 of a 'New Series' set manual and clearly states that replacement Small and Medium Floors were included instead. |
+This label was stuck over page 3 of a 'New Series' set manual [right] and clearly states that replacement Small and Medium Floors were included instead.
+It's important to remind ourselves that, although undoubtedly 'New Series', this manual is actually immediately post-war.
+It reads : - |

-One point to note is that it was only the Straight Tie-Bars which were replaced by Floors, Corner Ties were still supplied as usual, though now often in paxolin. |
+One point to note is that it was only the Straight Tie-Bars which were replaced by Floors, Corner Ties were still supplied as usual, though these were often now also in Paxolin. |